RodrigoWebsite/MQ/index.md

 author_profile: false
 ---

-# Modeling Entangled Qubits for Distributed Data Representation in Machine Learning
+# Modeling Entangled Qubits for Distributed Data Representation in Machine Learning.

  ### **Project Idea**
 Design and simulate a quantum neural network (QNN) that leverages **quantum entanglement** to model correlations in distributed datasets.
 My goal is to explore how entangled qubits can enhance representational capacity and learning performance in machine learning tasks.